bdilday/wikipedia_people/README.md

 concatenation of the files.
 There is an example header provided in the header.txt file in the data directory.

+__Note:__ The name field sometime contains commas and double quotes which may cause probelsm with importing the csv files.
+I removed the extra commas in the all.csv file and am working on removing both commas and quotation marks from the individual year files.

 `length,linkshere,pagelinkshere,year_birth,year_demise,name`

 The column meanings are: